bitrix24/b24restdocs/api-reference/chats/notifications/im-notify-personal-add.md

 {% note alert "TO-DO _not exported to prod_" %}

 - edits needed for writing standards
-- parameter types not specified
+- parameter types are not specified
-- examples missing
+- examples are missing
-- links to pages not yet created are not provided
+- links to pages that have not yet been created are not provided

 {% endnote %}